sensu/sensu-go-ansible/CODE_OF_CONDUCT.md

 ### Be respectful

 Not all of us will agree all the time, but disagreement is no excuse for poor behavior and poor manners.
+This is doubly important in online communication where it is easy to forget that we are interaction with another human being.
 We do not tolerate harassment of event participants in any form.

 Harassment includes: offensive verbal comments related to gender, gender identity, sexual orientation, disability, physical appearance, body size,